Woman's Land Army of America: World War II

-In 1942, The United States Department of Agriculture further considered farm labor programs which included both woman and urban labor.
+In 1942, the United States Department of Agriculture further considered farm labor programs which included both woman and urban labor.
 The Department of Agriculture officially proposed in 1943 a national agricultural labor program, which included provisions for establishment of the Women's Land Army.
 The WLA was allotted $150,000 for its first year of operation.
 Florence Hall was appointed as the head of the Women's Land Army.
 Though federally funded, the WLA operated on state and local levels, rather than through the national organization.
-State and local WLA organizations recruited and placed women on farms, while the national WLA organization lead promotions, conferences, and propaganda encouraging women to become farmerettes.
+State and local WLA organizations recruited and placed women on farms, while the national WLA organization produced promotions, conferences, and propaganda encouraging women to become farmerettes.
 In 1943, the WLA gained 600,000 women workers, 250,000 of whom who had relied on local WLA units and administration for employment.
 The goal was to recruit as many women and girls as possible.

 In 1943, Florence Hall had secured WLA agents in 43 of the 50 states.
 California employed nearly 28,000; New York employed 6,000; Mississippi employed 43,000; Oregon employed more than 15,00, and Texas employed 75,000.
 States such as Iowa and Minnesota remained hostile to women working on farms.
 Similar to the training women received during the Woman's Land Army of America, women of the Woman's Land Army gained skills through agricultural college or farm-led programs.
 Nine of the 43 states offered special programs.
 Michigan State College of Agriculture and Applied Science offered a 25-day intensive course on milking, egg grading, food packing, maintaining horses, and operating machinery.
 The majority of WLA workers were seasonal labor consisting of White urban students, soldier's spouses, clerks, teachers, secretaries and other office workers.
 A uniform of denim overalls, a blue shirt, blue jacket, and a cap was encouraged, but not required.
 Women could purchase the uniform or wear their own work clothing, thus uniforms varied from state to state.
 Women were paid an unskilled worker's wage, ranging from 25 to 50 cents per hour.
-To save on costs, which included paying for their own meals many lived at home and commuted to their farm jobs.
-However, women from distance urban areas lived in communal camps or buildings near their farm.
+To save on costs, which included paying for their own meals, many lived at home and commuted to their farm jobs.
+However, women from distant urban areas lived in communal camps or buildings near their farm.
 Working in shifts allowed women to maintain their primary occupations.